-Dr Gavin Smith is an assistant professor at The University of Nottingham, where he is the data science lead within the N-LAB.
+Dr Gavin Smith is an associate professor at The University of Nottingham, where he is the data science lead within the N/LAB.
 Dr. Smith holds a PhD in Computer Science and specialises in machine learning and (time series) data mining with a focus on data driven algorithms and metrics that facilitate decision making in real world environments.
-He has published internationally in a range of multidisciplinary venues including the IEEE International Conference on Data Mining (ICDM), IEEE International Conference on Pervasive Computing and Communications (PERCOM), the IEEE International Conference on Big Data and has presented as an invited speaker at events such as the 2017 Korea Green Innovation Days focused on sustainable development in Dar es Salaam, Tanzinia.
+He has published internationally in a range of multidisciplinary venues including Neural Information Processing Systems (NeurIPS), IEEE International Conference on Data Mining (ICDM), IEEE International Conference on Pervasive Computing and Communications (PERCOM), the IEEE International Conference on Big Data and has presented as an invited speaker at events such as the 2017 Korea Green Innovation Days focused on sustainable development in Dar es Salaam, Tanzania.

 Examples of recent projects related to international development include the generation of origin-destination matrices from anonymized telecommunication data for use in generating citywide transport master-plans (with the World Bank), automated detection of road quality from satellite imagery to free up resources within the Department of Road Zanzibar (with FTL & DFID) and the development of maps of economic potential based on the analysis of mobile money in order to better locate stores in order to aid retail management in planning in developing countries (with the Bill & Melinda Gates Foundation).

-From a more academic point of view his research focuses on the efficient and effective processing of large time series data sets in order to better understand/summarise/predict human behaviour, addressing issues such as non-stationarity, intermittence (event series vs traditional time series) while ensuring appropriate interpretability for real world use.
+From a more academic point of view his research focuses on explainable AI in general (i.e. using novel techniques in conjunction with predictive models to understand phenomena of interest, rather than just an arbitrary individual model!) as well as the efficient and effective processing of large time series data sets in order to better understand/summarise/predict human behaviour, addressing issues such as non-stationarity, intermittence (event series vs traditional time series) while ensuring appropriate interpretability for real world use.
 He has previously worked on projects on pedestrian route prediction, image segmentation and the validity of implicitly crowd-sourced big data.

 D. BARRACK, J. GOULDING, K. HOPCRAFT, S. PRESTON and G. SMITH, 2015.
 AMP: a new time-frequency feature extraction method for intermittent time-series data.
 In: SIGKDD Workshop on Mining and Learning from Time Series. [arXiv.org]